trustpoliticsfear/trustpoliticsfear.github.io/bibliography.md

 -   "Hit Me With Your Prejudice" - Yusra
 -   "Anatomy of Terror" - Jenny
 -   "If They Can Pronounce Shakespeare" - Yasmine
--   Blame the Muslims - Mohammad Naqi -
+-   Blame the Muslims - Mohammad Naqi-
 -   "Privilege" - Jess (Feature Poet)
 -   "Mr. War (Palestine)" - Pola
 -   F Tha Silence - Sharnay